kdechant/eamon/EVENT-HANDERS.md

 The text styles available are the same ones described in the "Writing messages to the output" section above.

+### Countdown

+For timed effects, you can set a counter on the game object.

+    game.counters['my counter'] = 5;

+Then to count the counter down and return true when it runs out, you can call `game.countdown()` from within any event handler.
+This returns true if the countdown expired, and false otherwise.
+This usually works best when called from one of the "endTurn" event handlers, which run every turn.

+    "endTurn1": function () {
+      if (game.countdown('my counter')) {
+        // do something when the countdown runs out
+      }
+    }

 # Example event handlers

 The following is a list of all the available event handlers, how they're used, and a sample handler of each type.